odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

 Egeria provides libraries and integration servers to simplify the integration of metadata repositories and governance functions.

-It provides an extensible, open metadata type system that covers most if not all of the types of metadata that an organization needs to exchange, APIs and event formats to support the exchange of metadata along with embeddable libraries that support the underlying protocols.
+It provides an extensible, open metadata type system that covers most, if not all of the types of metadata that an organization needs to exchange, APIs and event formats to support the exchange of metadata along with embeddable libraries that support the underlying protocols.

 Figure 8 shows an example of using the egeria technology (shown in bright blue) to integrate metadata repositories and governance functions.
 Notice that the egeria libraries are embedded in many technologies, and there are also servers (called Open Metadata and Governance (OMAG) servers) that provide governance APIs to different types of tools.